-Any type of problem in the lower part of your spine can have a negative impact on one of the nerves that feed into the sciatic nerve.
-The symptoms of sciatica will differ depending on which spinal nerve is affected and how badly it is irritated or compressed.
-Even if episodes seem to come and go, the pain of sciatica will persist until the underlying cause of the problem is addressed.
+Any type of problem in the lower part of your spine can have a negative impact on the sciatic nerve.
+The symptoms of sciatica will differ depending on the afflicted spinal nerve and how badly the irritation or compression is.
+Even if episodes subside, the pain of sciatica will persist until you address the underlying cause of the problem.

 When the pain of sciatica strikes, it can have its roots in several places:

-- Degenerative Disc Disease – between each vertebra in the lower back is a disc that helps to cushion our spine as it moves.
-The disc is made up of a gel-like center that is contained by rings of tougher, more fibrous tissue.
+Between each vertebra in the lower back is a disc that helps to cushion our spine as it moves.
+The disc is consists of a gel-like center that is within rings of tougher, more fibrous tissue.
 When the discs start to degenerate, the inner nucleus material can start to push through the outer layers and cause a bulging or herniated disc.
 The bulging or herniated disc material can push on nearby nerve roots, causing sciatic nerve irritation, pain, inflammation, numbness, and weakness.